Laura E. Raffals, M.D., and David A. Katzka, M.D.

-Thank you for your interest in the Gastroenterology Fellowship at Mayo Clinic in Rochester.
+Thank you for your interest in the Gastroenterology Fellowship at Mayo Clinic in Rochester, Minn.
 We offer an experience designed to provide the best educational and experiential elements necessary for you to become a fully trained consultative gastroenterologist.